Updated: October 2022

 If you were exposed to traumatic events whilst at work, the effects could trigger PTSD.
 For example, this might happen if you:

-- were involved in a serious workplace accident, or
+- are involved in a serious workplace accident or

-4. PTSD is a recognised, defined, diagnosable mental health problem.
+4. PTSD is a recognised mental health problem.

 5. Symptoms of PTSD vary, but some of the more common ones are: